Stronghold (2001 video game): HD re-release

+Definitive Edition

+In 2023, a definitive edition of the game was released on Steam, featuring updated visuals, new campaigns, multiplayer support, Steam workshop support and much more.

 Development

 The game was announced in November 2000.
-The title went gold on October 17, 2001.
+The title went gold on 17 October 2001.

 Reception

 Sales

 Stronghold was a commercial success, with global sales of 1.5 million units by 2004.
 It received a "Silver" signification from the Entertainment and Leisure Software Publishers Association (ELSPA) for at least 100,000 copies sold in the United Kingdom.

 On Media Control's sales chart for the German market, Stronghold launched at #1 among computer games for the month of October 2001.
 The Verband der Unterhaltungssoftware Deutschland (VUD) presented it with a "Gold" award in late 2001, indicating sales of at least 100,000 units across Germany, Austria, and Switzerland.
 By the end of the year, the committee had upgraded it to a "Platinum" status, indicating 200,000 sales.
 Stronghold remained in Media Control's top 30 consistently through May 2002, placing 14th that month and 10th in April.
 After a 19th-place finish in June, it dropped to 27th in July, while the new Stronghold Deluxe edition debuted that month at #12.
 Deluxe proceeded to place seventh and 13th in August and September 2002, respectively.

 In the United States, Stronghold debuted at #6 on NPD Intelect's computer game sales rankings for the week of October 21.
 Holding the position in its second week, it placed 15th for the month of October overall.
 It was absent from NPD's weekly top 10 by its third week of release.
 Stronghold ultimately sold 220,000 copies and earned $7.8 million in the United States by August 2006.
 At the time, this led Edge to declare it the country's 95th-best-selling computer game released since January 2000.

+"At launch Stronghold: Definitive Edition became a critical and commercial success for Firefly Studios.
+It topped the Global Top Sellers chart as one of Steam's top selling games of November 2023, with over 100,000 sales in the first 72 hours.
+The game garnered a 'very positive' Steam user score, the highest Metacritic rating in the Stronghold series and most Steam concurrents with nearly 10,000 CCUs at launch."
+As of January 2025, Stronghold: Definitive Edition has sold over 500,000 copies worldwide.